zhusz/CVPR15-CFSS/README.md

 ```

 After testing, the variable `estimatedPose` would exist in the workspace, which is our final estimated facial shape.

+A pre-trained model can be downloaded from [here](http://mmlab.ie.cuhk.edu.hk/projects/CFSS/model.tar.gz).
+Extract the three model files and put them into the `model` folder and run the inference script.
+Be reminded that all functions path should be included.

 ## Baseline Experiment
 With following two simple configuraton changes (you can do it in `addAll.m`), our codes can degenerate to SDM.
 Users can observe results difference especially in the cases where large head pose or extreme expression (large mouth) exihibits.